Parenting & Childcare Blog

 In New York State, there are over 17,000 children in foster care, many of which are placed in the State’s care due to neglect, parents’ drug abuse, parents’ inability to cope, and physical abuse.
 Foster parents provide a save, loving, and nurturing home for children in foster care while working toward the goal of reuniting the children with their biological families.
 Essentially, foster care is families helping families.

-Typical Types of Foster Care
+Typical Types Foster Care

 Respite Care